 In each Department (NUTS-3), the stratification of primary units was conducted by allocating the Municipalities and Communes according to the degree of urbanization (urban, semi-urban, and rural regions).
-Except for the two major city agglomerations (Athens and Thessaloniki) the produced strata according to the degree of urbanization are:
+Except for the two major city agglomerations

+(Athens and Thessaloniki) the produced strata according to the degree of urbanization are:

-Urban Stratum: Agglomerations and Municipalities with 10.000 inhabitants or more
+Urban Stratum: Agglomerations and Municipalities with 10 000 inhabitants or more

-Semi-urban Stratum: Municipalities and Communes with 2.000 to 9.999 inhabitants
+Semi-urban Stratum: Municipalities and Communes with 2 000 to 9 999 inhabitants

-Rural Stratum: Communes up to 1.999 inhabitants
+Rural Stratum: Communes up to 1 999 inhabitants

 The Greater Athens Area was divided into 31 strata of about equal size (equal number of households) on the basis of the lists of city blocks of the municipalities that constitute it and taking into consideration socio-economic criteria.
 Similarly, the Greater Thessaloniki Area was divided into 9 equally sized strata.
+All other NUT III areas are divided in 2 or 3 final strata.
 The two Major City Agglomerations account for 40% of total population and for even larger percentages in certain socio-economic variables.

 A rotation system comprising six waves is used.
-Each sampling unit is kept in the sample for six consecutive quarters.
+Respondents are questioned every quarter, for six consecutive quarters.
+Every quarter, one sixth of the sample is replaced.